 Due to the excellent hydrolysis resistance of AKROTEK® PK, only a brown discoloration on the polymer appears after ageing as per the VW standard (TL 52682) for over 1,000 h/135 °C, compared to a polyamide 6.6 GF 30 HR, as used today as the standard for water tank applications.

 An aged component from this standard generally exhibits fullblown glass fibres.
 This is not the case with AKROTEK® PK-VM GF 30, since the polymer is not dissolved by the glycol (G13)/water mixture.

 AKROTEK® PK is an absolutely versatile material.
-Due to the competencies of AF-COLOR you can color AKROTEK® PK in minimum six different colors.
-Besides this it is suitable for film extrusion and also for the process variant projectile injection technique.
+The most important markets for AKROTEK® PK are the automotive, furniture and food industry and mechanical engineering.
 Have a look at the polyketone with universal qualifications and its applications.